Fragile magnetic order in metallic quasicrystals: Introduction

-One interesting question in the context of metallic quasicrystals is the ordering state of local moments placed on this system as we integrate the conduction electrons.
-For its crystalline counterpart, these local moments interact via the Ruderman--Kittel--Kasuya--Yosida (RKKY) interaction \citep{fazekas99}.
+One interesting question in metallic quasicrystals is the resulting ordered state of local moments placed on this system as we integrate out the conduction electrons.
+For its crystalline counterpart, these local moments interact via the Ruderman--Kittel--Kasuya--Yosida (RKKY) coupling \citep{fazekas99}.
 Due to the underlying lattice periodicity, the local moment's position is random, and for a moderate concentration of magnetic impurities, one typically finds a spin-glass ground state \citep{fischer93}.
 In quasicrystals, the situation is distinct.
-First, the RKKY interactions are more complex because of the novel electronic structure in quasiperiodic systems \citep{kohmoto86,arai88,fujiwara89,fujiwara91,jazbec14}.
-Second, one may envision a non-random placement of the local moments: quasicrystals are characterized by a set of local environments arranged in a non-periodic fashion, which can be labeled by the number of nearest-neighbors $z$.
+First, the RKKY interactions are more complex because of the novel electronic structure in quasiperiodic systems \citep{kohmoto86,arai88,fujiwara89,fujiwara91,jazbec14, jagannathan21}.
+Second, one may envision a non-random placement of the local moments: quasicrystals are characterized by a set of local environments arranged in a non-periodic fashion, which can be labeled by the number of nearest neighbors $z$.
 It is then reasonable to assume that it would be energetically more favorable for the local moments to sit at a particular local environment, which could favor ordered magnetic states over the glassy state \citep{thiem15a,thiem15b,miyazaki20}.

-Experimentally, the majority of experiments identify spin-glass order in quasicrystals \citep{fisher99,goldman13,kong14,cabrera-baez19,shiino21}.
-However, important differences are present in the periodic approximations to the quasicrystals, known as approximants, where long-range magnetic order is often reported \citep{goldman13,cabrera-baez19,shiino21}.
+The majority of experiments identify spin-glass order in quasicrystals \citep{fisher99,goldman13,kong14,cabrera-baez19,shiino21}.
+However, important differences are present in the periodic approximations to the quasicrystals, known as approximants, where long-range magnetic order is often reported \citep{goldman13,cabrera-baez19,shiino21}, indicating a non-trivial role of the system unit-cell size.